vladimircicovic/wifi_pass/README.md

 Special tnx to https://dillinger.io/ for formating this document

 ## version 0.1
-Just created - would make some update
+Just created - wordlist will be updated

 ## Benchmark